SapitoSucio/froggo-guides/docs/script_commands.md

 \***dispbottom** "**<message\>**"{,**<color\>**{,**<char_id\>**}};

-This command will send the given message with color into the invoking character's chat window.
+This command will send the given message with color into the invoking character`s chat window.
 The color format is in `RGB` (0xRRGGBB).
 The color is by default green

 ---------------------------------------